Memorandum for Re-Envisioning Apiculture

 Arboreal apiculture and log hives are an ancient interface between honeybees and humans and a contemporary measure of protection and preservation.
-They are at the heart of rewilding, conservation efforts, and a reframing context for environmental policies regarding Apis Mellifera.
+They are at the heart of rewilding & conservation efforts, and a resource for environmental policies regarding Apis Mellifera.
 Log hives rehabilitate the indigenous arboreal nest (hive), which constitutes the primordial and natural apian nest environment.
 They support nest integrity and mimic natural nest parameters.
-Those parameters of the apian nest in trees are the guiding principle for interaction, management, research and any designs of man-made apian nests (hives).
-The rewilded nest/hive parameters include, but are not limited to:
+Those parameters of the apian nest in trees are the guiding principles for interaction, management, research and any designs of man-made apian nests (hives).

 Contemporary entomological research